arkdatastudios/HANDSONKEYS/content/post/data-days-aws-gen-ai/index.md

 ## *Fin* - 2:30 PM

 In our final session, titled Generative BI, we covered ways to generate data-driven stories and insights by using natural language with Amazon Q with QuickSight.
-It was here where my feelings on QuickSight went from
+It was here where my feelings on QuickSight went from:

 > *"Ehhh I've seen this before"*